Joint Rent Group - 2025 Minutes

 Welcome & Apologies

-WDTRO took opportunity of meeting to discuss recent correspondence regarding the HRA deficit and the surplus from Building services going to the General Fund – responses to their email been received from various councillors and Harry is going to reply to them.
-Also agreed to send an email to Peter Barry to make him aware of their concerns and to ask to be kept up dated an the VFM review of central support charges that he mentioned at rent setting public meeting.
+WDTRO took the opportunity of the meeting to discuss recent correspondence regarding the HRA deficit and the surplus from Building Services going to the General Fund.
+Responses to their email have been received from various councillors and Harry will reply to them.
+It was also agreed to send an email to Peter Barry to make him aware of their concerns and ask to be kept updated on the VFM review of central support charges mentioned at the rent setting public meeting.

-WDTRO members also discussed Repair response and the efficiency measures in place to ensure that rest of service is efficient when roofing wasn’t.
+WDTRO members also discussed repair response and efficiency measures in place to ensure the rest of the service remains efficient when roofing isn’t.

-New repair policy comes into operation 1/4/25 so can review how tenants want to monitor progress of meeting new timescales and the communication commitments to tenants.
+New repair policy comes into operation on 01/04/25, so the meeting discussed how tenants want to monitor progress against the new timescales and the communication commitments to tenants.

 Updates on Outstanding Actions

-Jane shared the outstanding actions on screen and the updates were discussed- tenants keen to see next update from Nicola on CCTV progress and also on the discussions to get exemptions from Council Tax for surplus ground floor flats.
+Jane shared the outstanding actions on screen and updates were discussed.
+Tenants were keen to see the next update from Nicola on CCTV progress and on discussions to get exemptions from Council Tax for surplus ground floor flats.

 Updated Template for Monitoring Void Budget and Performance

-Discussed update on void performance.
+Discussion on void performance.
 Stefan shared Q3 data.
-Had set targets to reduce void relet times and reduce void rent loss but both over budget.
-Letting of Clydebank East will also increase number of voids as transfer tenants get priority for new builds but will increase void numbers so will be more likely that budget will be even more overspent by end of financial year.
+Targets had been set to reduce void relet times and void rent loss, but both are over budget.
+Letting of Clydebank East will also increase void numbers as transfer tenants get priority for new builds, potentially causing further budget overspend.

-– still concern about the budget overspends, rent loss and Council Tax charges.
+Concerns remain regarding budget overspends, rent loss, and Council Tax charges.

 Update on Capital Programme P7

-Discussed the updated Capital programme (Period 7) at moment most programmes on target – key is monitoring number of completions as well as spend to ensure VFM.
+Updated Capital programme (Period 7) discussed.
+Most programmes on target.
+Key focus is monitoring number of completions and spend to ensure VFM.

 HRA Methodology

-Methodology was produced and added to the Council’s webpage as part of rent setting consultation.
-JRG members have a copy and keen to discuss it with more time so a further meeting proposed for 7/2, 10am at Tullichewan TRA flat – still to be confirmed with Frances.
+Methodology produced and added to Council’s webpage as part of rent setting consultation.
+JRG members have a copy and wish to discuss it in more detail.
+A further meeting proposed for 07/02/25, 10:00am at Tullichewan TRA flat – to be confirmed with Frances.

 Date of Next Meeting